 Biden and the EU's von der Leyen meet to ease tensions over trade, subsidy concerns

 The meeting with von der Leyen is one of several that Biden has held in recent weeks with European leaders around the anniversary of the Russian invasion of Ukraine.
-They also share concerns about climate change, energy security, and a range of Chinese activates and behavior.
-But a large part of today's meeting will focus on economic issues between the U.S. and EU.
+They also share concerns about climate change, energy security and a range of Chinese activates and behavior.
+But a large part of Friday's meeting will focus on economic issues between the U.S. and EU.

 Von der Leyen brings with her worries from the EU that the Biden administration's Inflation Reduction Act, or IRA — industrial policy which promotes investment in clean energy — is protectionist and could harm Europe's economy.